Cook leaves Wigan job with 'heavy heart'

-Wigan Athletic have confirmed manager Paul Cook has left the financially troubled club.

-Following his appointment in May 2017, Cook claimed the League One title in his first season in charge, while Wigan finished 18th in the Championship the following campaign to retain their status in the second tier.
+After his appointment in May 2017, Cook claimed the League One title in his first season in charge, while Wigan finished 18th in the Championship the after campaign to retain its status in the second tier.

-Wigan appeared on course to stay up again this term after a spectacular run of form since the start of 2020, but they were deducted 12 points after entering administration and went on to be relegated.
+Wigan appeared on course to stay up again this term after a spectacular run of form since the start of 2020, but it was deducted 12 points after entering administration and went on to be relegated.

-While they have launched an appeal - they would have finished 13th without the points sanction - Cook announced his departure on Saturday with a "heavy heart".
+While it has launched an appeal – it would have finished 13th without the points sanction – Cook announced his departure on Saturday with a "heavy heart".

 "That has to be the main priority for everyone involved and I know the administrators are working hard to ensure the club can get through these difficult times and find new owners.